BayAreaMetro/dv-project-templates/README.md

 [3-Minute Markdown introduction](https://guides.github.com/features/mastering-markdown/)

-If you have any questions about how to use GitHub for D&V project please contact Tom Buckley.
+If you have any questions about how to use GitHub for D&V projects please contact Tom Buckley.

 ### Documentation